 Microsuction earwax removal uses a vacuum to gently remove any excess wax from your ears.
-It’s one of the most effective services for cleaning your ears and can be completed by one of our accredited Hearcare Professionals in store.
+It’s one of the most effective services for cleaning your ears and is carried out by one of our accredited Audiology Professionals at Specsavers.

 Ear syringing is a technique of removing earwax that involves pushing water through the ear canal to flush out the wax.
 Although it can be successful, it can have side effects and possible complications, especially if done incorrectly, causing ear infections or impacted earwax.
 Ear syringing is not a service that is provided by Specsavers.

 Read more about our ear cleaning advice here

 Have you ever thought about cleaning your ears at home?
 We’ve answered some of your questions on how to best deal with earwax build-up at home and what to avoid.

 For advice on using ear cleaning drops, consult your local pharmacist and for more information on earwax, visit our hub.